Aventura, FL – July 26-28, 2019

 - Evaluate compounded dosage forms through the use of specific verification protocols in compliance with current standards of practice, including qualitative and quantitative performance measures.

 This learning activity has received financial support from MEDISCA Inc. in the form of an educational grant.

 The live activity workbook is copyright © 2016 LP3 Network.

 The training will take place at our state-of-the-art Learning Center.

 Driving/Parking Instructions: If you are planning to drive in directly to the facility, please use the map/directions link provided below.
 Limited free parking is available at our training facility* and the preferred hotel accommodation, which is conveniently located next door to the facility.

 *Please note, in order to park at our training facility on Saturdays and Sundays, you must press the intercom button at the parking garage gate and mention that you are attending a training with LP3 Network; easiest access to the facility (Suite 300) is through the parking garage on the 4th floor.

-Facilitators will be announced closer to the activity start date – please check back soon!
+Facilitators for this session will be announced closer to the live date - please check back soon!

 Note: Facilitators are subject to change.